radheshpai87/SkillBridge/replit.md

 - Request/response logging for debugging with JSON response capture

 **Storage Layer**
+- MongoDB Atlas for production database with Mongoose ODM
+- MongoStorage implementation providing IStorage interface
+- Connection management in server/db.ts with automatic retry and error handling
-- In-memory storage implementation (MemStorage) for development
+- Native array storage (no JSON serialization) for skills and applicants
-- Interface-based design (IStorage) allowing easy swap to database implementation
-- Schema defined in shared folder for type consistency across client/server
+- ObjectId to string conversion for frontend compatibility

 **Authentication Flow**
 - JWT tokens stored in localStorage on client